JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 ```

 !!! note
-    The library `oneMKL` is interfaced in oneAPI.jl and accelerate linear algebra operations on Intel GPUs.
-Only dense linear systems are supported because sparse linear algebra routines are not interfaced yet.
+    The library `oneMKL` is interfaced in oneAPI.jl and accelerates linear algebra operations on Intel GPUs.
+Only dense linear systems are supported for the time being because sparse linear algebra routines are not interfaced yet.

 ## Apple M1 GPUs